maxharlow/reconcile/README.md

 #### `ship-imo-numbers-to-ship-details`

-Use [Equasis](http://www.equasis.org/) to take a list of ship IMO numbers, and retrieve all their connected companies, as well as other details.
+Use [Equasis](https://www.equasis.org/) to take a list of ship IMO numbers, and retrieve all their connected companies, as well as other details.
 Note Equasis only allows around 500 lookups per day.
 If you exceed that two days in a row you get blocked for seven days.

 Parameters:
 * `email` The email address for a registered Equasis account.
 * `password` The password for a registered Equasis account.
 * `shipIMONumberField` Ship IMO number field.
-Optional.
-Default is `"shipIMONumber"`.

 Produces a CSV including columns:
 * `shipName`